How To Clean, Shine And Protect Your Patent Shoes

-patent leather shoes dress up a casual pair of pants, are a required part of a tuxedo ensemble and add elegance to an otherwise plain dress.
-If your shoes are dull and dirty, this sophisticated look is doomed.
-Patent leather shoes are constructed of regular leather, but a hard, high-gloss finish over the surface gives them their distinctive shine.
-When your black patent leather shoes need a good cleaning, skip the shoe cleaning products because you likely have what you need to clean them right at home.
+Patent leather shoes are a necessary part of any tuxedo ensemble and can dress up and add elegance to a more plain outfit.
+But the moment your shoes look dull or dirty, this sophisticated look is doomed.
+Patent leather shoes are constructed of regular leather, but with a hard, high-gloss finish over the surface to give them their distinctive shine.

-Originally Patent involved applying successive coats of a linseed oil based lacquer to leather to produce a glossy impermeable finish.
-Today, most modern patent leathers have a plastic coating (PVC or polyurethane) to give that high gloss finish.
+Originally, patent leather was produced by applying successive coats of a linseed oil base lacquer to leather to produce the glossy, impermeable finish.
+Today however, most modern patent leathers have a plastic coating of PVC or polyurethane to give that high-gloss finish.

-Overtime the gloss will become dull and need to be restored.
-To keep it's high shine look it’s important to only use products specifically designed for Patent leather, regular shoe polish just won’t work.
+Over time, the gloss will become dull and need to be restored.
+To keep its high-shine look, it’s important to use the right products.
+Regular shoe polish just won’t work!

 Caring for Patent shoes is relatively simple.

-Step 1: To clean patent, simply wipe surface with a damp cloth and a bit of soap.
+Step 1: Wipe the surface of the shoe with a damp cloth and a bit of soap.

-Step 2: Straightway buff with a dry soft cloth till you are happy with the shine.
+Step 2: Immediately buff with a dry soft cloth until you are happy with the shine.

 Step 3: Use leather dye to hide any scuffs and wear on the leather soles.
 We recommend TopShine Leather Dye.